CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-PufferPanel/README.md

 ![Tag: SSL/TLS](https://img.shields.io/badge/Tech-SSL%2FTLS-orange)
 ![Tag: Apache2](https://img.shields.io/badge/Tech-Apache2-orange)

-An Ansible playbook to deploy and configure a PufferPanel server on your hosts
+An Ansible playbook to deploy and configure a PufferPanel server on your hosts.

+This Ansible playbook streamlines the deployment of a comprehensive environment by installing PufferPanel alongside Docker, Watchtower, Portainer, Apache2 with a Web Application Firewall (WAF), Quality of Service (QOS), and other security tools.
+The playbook is designed to download SSL certificates from remote sources or a local path, placing them in the appropriate service locations.

+Apache2 is configured to provide SSL/TLS access to the PufferPanel Web UI.
+Iptables is set up to block traffic on PufferPanel web ports, directing clients to use Apache2 for accessing services.

+Simplify the deployment of a secure environment with this Ansible playbook, ensuring encrypted access to the PufferPanel Web UI through Apache2 while incorporating various security measures.
+Easily customize SSL configurations and leverage additional tools with this automated playbook.

 ## Deployment diagramm